Alliances (Star Trek: Voyager)

-"Alliances" is the 30th episode of American science fiction television series Star Trek: Voyager airing on the UPN network, the 14th episode in the second season.
+"Alliances" is the 30th episode of American science fiction television series Star Trek: Voyager, and is the 14th episode in the second season.

 The series follows the adventures of the Federation starship Voyager during its journey home to Earth, having been stranded tens of thousands of light-years away.
 In this episode, Captain Janeway tries to form alliances to help them on their way back.

 The episode aired on UPN on January 22, 1996.

 Plot

 A Kazon attack takes the life of another Voyager crewman, this time the popular ex-Maquis soldier Kurt Bendera.
 Chakotay, a good friend of Bendera, delivers the eulogy and tells of a time Bendera rescued him from angry miners.
 After the funeral, Michael Jonas and Crewman Hogan tell Captain Janeway Voyager should change the way she operates to be more like a Maquis.

 Chakotay voices the proposal of forming an alliance with one or two Kazon factions to secure peace, not to trade technology, but to offer protection from attacking forces and emergency supplies.
 In a following talk with Tuvok, he gives the example of peace formed by the unlikely alliance between the Federation and Klingons and how it helped stabilize the quadrant.
-Janeway opens up to the idea of an alliance and the officers decide to talk with Seska and her maje (leader), Cullah, about allying with her tribe.
+Janeway opens up to the idea of an alliance and the officers decide to talk with Seska and her maje (leader), Culluh, about allying with her tribe.
 Meanwhile, Neelix decides to use some of his contacts to propose an alliance with a different tribe.

-Initial attempts begin badly, as Cullah detests following orders from a woman.
-Janeway's rejection of Cullah's offer to trade crew also angers him.
+While negotiations with Culluh seem to start well, they hit a sticking point when he demands to exchange crewmembers, which Janeway refuses.
+Seska discreetly tries to talk Culluh down, but he reacts by saying that women have no right to make demands of him, causing Janeway to immediately terminate the negotiations and have Culluh thrown off the ship, much to Seska's annoyance.
 Meanwhile, Neelix is abducted before he is able to contact the maje.
 He is imprisoned with a number of aliens, including many women and children.
 These are the Trabe, who had been imprisoned because of a generations-long conflict between them and the Kazon.
-Neelix befriends the Trabe elder, who gets his assurance of help in any escape attempts.
+Neelix befriends the Trabe elder, Mabus, who gives his assurance of help in any escape attempts.
 Other Trabe forces attack the Kazon stronghold and Neelix, keeping an eye out for the children, assists.
 They escape on pilfered Kazon merchant-vessels, which had, it was revealed, originally been constructed by the Trabe, along with all the other technology used by the Kazon.